St Anthony’s Millicent

 Introducing the Community

-Year K-6 Catholic Education Primary School in Millicent
+St Anthony's Primary School is a Year K-6 Catholic Education Primary School in Millicent

 St Anthony’s Catholic Primary School provide children in Millicent a high quality learning and growth environment.

-LBI Foundation has partnered with the school community since 2021, as guided by the Resilient IMPACT capacity building strategy.
-The intent (or outcomes) and actions of this work is summarised below.
+LBI Foundation has partnered with the school community since 2021, founded upon the IMPACT Program as delivered across educational settings, and guided by the Resilient IMPACT capacity building strategy.

 Intent ('What')